National review of leadership apprenticeships: What schools need to know

 What this could mean for Thrive leadership apprenticeships

 Thrive currently offers two leadership apprenticeships funded through the levy.
-Both are built around the Level 5 Operations Manager standard, which sits within the leadership and management routes currently under national review.
+Both are built around the Level 5 Operations Manager standard, which sits within the leadership and management routes to be defunded.

 The Operations Manager standard has been one of the most widely used leadership and management apprenticeships in recent years.
-Its popularity has supported leadership development across many sectors - but it also places it among the standards now under closer scrutiny as government reviews leadership funding.
+Its popularity has supported leadership development across many sectors.

 Our two leadership apprenticeships are: